zzorn/FunRap/readme.txt

 == FunRap ==

-FunRap is a design for a repstrap made from wooden beams and metal rods.
+FunRap is a design for a RepStrap (home buildable 3D printer) made from wooden beams and metal rods.

+It is loosely based on the RepRap Mendel design (see http://www.reprap.org for details on the Mendel).

 == Goals ==